 The Coalition of Black Trade Unionists (CBTU) St Louis Chapter is sponsoring its 41st Annual Dr. Martin Luther King Jr Human Rights Award Banquet Monday, January 21, at Sheet Metal Workers Local 36 Union Hall, 2329 Chouteau Ave. in St. Louis.

 Doors open at 5:30 p.m.
 The awards presentations will begin at 6 p.m.

 This year’s awardees, honored for their contributions for social justice, human and Labor rights in the St. Louis Metro Area in the tradition of Dr. King include:

-• Sonja Gholston-Byrd – Director, Labor Engagement, United Way of Greater STL.
+- Sonja Gholston-Byrd – Director, Labor Engagement, United Way of Greater STL; and

 “The poverty Dr. King opposed is still with us, and so is the racism, anti-unionism, war and arrogance of the rich and powerful; therefore, the best possible tribute we can pay to Dr. King is to continue in 2019 his fighting spirit for peace, justice, jobs, labor rights and equality,” Moye said.